tendaitt/realTimeDeparture/README.md

 # realTimeDeparture
 A service that gives real-time departure time for public transportation

-## 1. Problem Statement:
+## 1. Problem Statement
 Create a service that gives real-time departure time for public transportation (use freely available public API).
 The app should geolocalize the user.

-## 2. Solution:
+## 2. Solution
 Rest-based web service that provides the real-time departure time at a user-provided stop.
+This service utilizes the Nextbus API.

 ## 3. Build & Run Instructions